Inverse problem regularization with hierarchical variational autoencoders: Convergence analysis

 \subsection{Numerical convergence with PatchVDVAE}

 We illustrate the numerical convergence of Algorithm~\ref{algo:final}.
 We first analyse the Lipschitz constant of the HVAE reconstruction with the PatchVDVAE architecture proposed in section~\ref{ssec:patchVDVAE}.
-Then we study the empirical convergence of the algorithm and show that it outperforms the baseline optimisation of the joint MAP~\eqref{eq:J1} with the Adam optimizer.\\
+Then we study the empirical convergence of the algorithm and show that it outperforms the baseline optimisation of the joint MAP~\eqref{eq:J1} with the Adam optimizer.

 {\bf Lipschitz constant of the HVAE reconstruction.} Corollary~\ref{cor:convergence} establishes the fixed point convergence of our proposed optimization algorithm under the hypothesis that the reconstruction with latent regularization is a contraction, \emph{i.e.} $L_{\tauvec} < 1$.
 We now show thanks to an empirical estimation of the Lipschitz constant $L_{\tauvec}$ that our PatchVDVAE network empirically satisfies such a property when applied to noisy images.
-We present in figure~\ref{fig:hist_lipschitz} the histograms of the ratios $r={||\HVAE(\bf{u}, \tauvec)-\HVAE(\bf{v}, \tauvec)||}/{||\bf{u}-\bf{v}||}$, where $\bf{u}$ and $\bf{v}$ are natural images extracted from the BSD dataset and corrupted with white gaussian noise.
+We present in figure~\ref{fig:hist_lipschitz} the histograms of the ratios $r={||\HVAE(\bf{u}, \tauvec)-\HVAE(\bf{v}, \tauvec)||}/{||\bf{u}-\bf{v}||}$, where $\bf{u}$ and $\bf{v}$ are natural images extracted from the BSD dataset and corrupted with white Gaussian noise.
 These ratios give a lower bound for the true Lipschitz constant $L_{\tauvec}$.
 Although it is possible to set different temperature $\tau_l$ at each level, we fixed a constant temperature amongst all levels to limit the number of hyperparameters.
 We realized tests for 3 temperatures $\tau \in \{0.6, 0.8, 0.99\}$, and 3 noise levels $\sigma \in \{0, 25, 50\}$.
 On clean images ($\sigma=0$), the distribution of ratios in close to $1$.
 This suggests that the HVAE is well trained and accurately models clean images.
 In some rare case, a ratio $r\geq 1$ is observed for clean images.
 This indicates that the reconstruction is not a contraction everywhere, in particular on the manifold of clean images.

 On noisy images $\sigma>0$, the reconstruction behaves as a contraction, as the ratio $r<1$ is always observed.
 Moreover, reducing the temperature of the latent regularization $\tau$ increases the strength of the contraction.
-This experiment suggests that with the trained PatchVDVAE architecture, the hypothesis $L_{\tauvec}<1$ in Corollary~\ref{cor:convergence} holds for noisy images.\\
+This suggests that with the trained PatchVDVAE architecture, the hypothesis $L_{\tauvec}<1$ in Corollary~\ref{cor:convergence} holds for noisy images.